robstoll/atrium/README.md

     }
     ```

-As you can see, it is up to you if you use the same name for all assertion functions or not
+As you can see in [atriumVerbs.kt](https://github.com/robstoll/atrium/tree/v0.8.0-alpha/misc/verbs-internal/atrium-verbs-internal-common/src/main/kotlin/ch/tutteli/atrium/verbs/internal/atriumVerbs.kt),
+it is up to you if you use the same name for all assertion functions or not
 (Atrium itself uses `expect` to postulate assertions about thrown `Throwable`s and `assert` for other assertions).

-What are the benefits of creating an own assertion verb:
+What are the benefits of creating own assertion verbs:
 - you can limit the set of available assertion verbs. <br/>
   Say you want that everyone uses `expect` but not `assertThat`, removing `assertThat` is surely a better option than using a linter.
 - you can encapsulate the reporting style. <br/>